knh11545/commandline4expertsearchers/README.md

 831
 ```

-Result: The individual files contain the expected numbers of records with a total of 3831 records.
+**Result**: The individual files contain the expected numbers of records with a total of 3831 records.

+##### Check for duplicate records in export files

 Usually, in larger result sets there are duplicate records, i.e. records that carry identical accession numbers.
-This is in contrast to the database description.
+This is in contrast to the database documentation.

 First, we check for duplicates _in each export file_.
 Accession numbers are in the UI field:

 ```bash
 for file in `find . -name 'myproject_EMBASE_2018-12-13_r*-*.ovd' -print` ; do echo $file;  grep "^UI  - " $file | sort | uniq | wc -l ; done